Jingzhan-Lu/Jingzhan-Lu.github.io/index.md

 ## Jingzhan Lu

-A PhD student with a passion for computational genetics
+A PhD student with a passion for Computational Genetics of Healthcare

 <img width="200" alt="profile" src="https://github.com/Jingzhan-Lu/UKB/blob/a6e62ba3adf3be8a5f32a6701d2e07cd57734bb0/myself.jpg">